 - Vaccines are a safe and effective way to prevent some infections.

 Inflammation in the Lungs

 Pneumonia is inflammation of the air sacs in the lungs that is most often caused by infection with bacteria, viruses, or other organisms.
 Occasionally, inhaled chemicals other non-infectious factors can cause lung inflammation (pneumonitis).
 Age groups at the extremes, that is the very young and old, are more vulnerable to pneumonia.
 Healthy adults can usually fight off pneumonia caused by infections.
-However, it easier for bacteria to grow in the lungs of people who are sick and have a weakened immune system, like those who are recovering from influenza (the flu) or an upper respiratory illness.
-Pneumonia is the 6th leading cause of death for Americans aged 65 and older.
-Worldwide, pneumonia (with a bacterial origin) is a leading cause of death in children under age 5.
+However, it is easier for bacteria to grow in the lungs of people who are sick and have a weakened immune system, like those who are recovering from influenza (the flu) or an upper respiratory illness.
+Pneumonia is the 6th leading cause of death for Americans age 65 years and older.
+Worldwide, pneumonia (with a bacterial origin) is a leading cause of death in children under age 5 years.